codatio/codat-docs/docs/using-the-api/rate-limits.md

 :::tip Client rate limit reset

 Our rate limits are calculated daily and reset at 00:00 UTC each day.
-You can use our dedicated [ClientRateLimitReset](/using-the-api/webhooks/event-types) webhook event type to be notified when the limit resets.
+You can use our dedicated [client.rateLimit.{reset|reached}](/platform-api#/webhooks/client.rateLimit.reached/post) webhook event types to be notified about rate limit changes.

 :::